 The degree of information that the search committee will share with the vestry in this process should be clarified from the beginning.
-It is unhealthy for the vestry to micromanage the work of the search committee if they have appointed one to the work.
-If the vestry wants to be hands on, they should not have appointed the committee to begin with.
+It is unhealthy for the vestry to micromanage the work of the search committee.
 At the same time, the older model of a complete wall of separation between vestry and search committee made more sense when parishes were receiving long lists of candidates, and vestries might have advocated for one that the search committee deemed inappropriate or not a good match for the parish.
 Just as the parish-including the search committee-will need to abide by the wisdom of the vestry in the final call, the vestry should trust the wisdom of the search committee earlier in the process as it narrows down the candidates.